 In July, 2006, I found an Alcort "Sailfish" for $125.
 It was over 40 years old and dirty from

 years of storage, but still in great condition.
-In the following pictures, you can follow the process of restoring this boat.
+In the following pictures, you can follow the process of restoration.

 A lot of scrubbing was necessary to get the mold and dirt off.